Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Construction and Results of Non-Rotating Systems

 \begin{remark} Theorem \ref{non-rotating} (ii) actually implies that $e^\prime_0(m^-) <0$ for $m>0$.
 To prove it, first note $e_0(m)<0$ for $m>0$.
 Otherwise the monotonicity would imply that $e_0=0$ on $[0, m]$, which contradicts the strict concavity property.
 Then due to strict concavity, $\forall m>0$, $\forall \epsilon>0$, $\frac{e(m+\epsilon)-e(m)}{\epsilon}<\frac{e(m)-e(0)}{m}=\frac{e(m)}{m}<0$, which implies $e^\prime_0(m^-) \leq \frac{e(m)}{m}<0$. \end{remark}

 \begin{remark} Currently, we do not know whether the minimizer $\sigma_m$ with fixed mass $m$ is unique.
-Further discussion regarding uniqueness (up to translation) will be conducted under additional assumption later.
-However, even if multiple minimizers $\sigma_m^1, \sigma_m^2 \ldots \sigma_m^i \ldots$ exist under the present assumptions, due to Theorem \ref{non-rotating} (iv), together with interpolation inequality Proposition \ref{interpolation}, we know that all of them have uniform $L^p$ bound.
-Moreover, according to Theorem \ref{non-rotating} (viii) and Remark \ref{uniform negative bound for derivative of energy}, we observe their corresponding chemical potential $\lambda_m^i$ are also uniformly bounded by $e^\prime_0(m^-)$, which is strictly negative.
-This observation is applied in \cite[Section 6]{McC06} to estimate the size of rotating stars by showing that they are close to non‑rotating stars when their mutual distances are large—a conclusion established through an energy convergence. \end{remark}
+Further discussion regarding uniqueness (up to translation) will be conducted under additional assumptions later.
+However, even if multiple minimizers $\sigma_m^1, \sigma_m^2 \ldots \sigma_m^i \ldots$ exist under the present assumptions, due to Theorem \ref{non-rotating} (iv), together with interpolation inequality \cite[Section 4.2]{Bre11}, we know that all of them have uniform $L^p$ bound.
+Moreover, according to Theorem \ref{non-rotating} (viii) and Remark \ref{uniform negative bound for derivative of energy}, we observe their corresponding Lagrange multipliers $\lambda_m^i$ are also uniformly bounded by $e^\prime_0(m^-)$, which is strictly negative.
+This observation is applied in \cite[Section 6]{McC06}.

-\begin{remark} Notice Auchmuty and Beals only concluded that (\ref{EP'}) is satisfied in the region where $\rho > 0$ \cite[Theorem A]{AB71}, whereas here we have established a stronger result—namely, that the equation holds over the entire $\mathbb{R}^3$ space. \end{remark}